The Weather & Temperature in Iceland

 The only downfall is that it may be windy, wet, and possibly quite cold.

-Autumn is similar to springtime, between 32-50 F (0 to 10 C), though autumn feels windier.
-Maybe this is because of all the leaves falling from the trees and blowing in the wind.
+Fall in Iceland is similar to springtime, between 32-50 F (0 to 10 C), though autumn feels windier.
+This may be because of all the leaves falling from the trees and blowing in the wind.
 There will still be days like the one seen in the picture above, taken at Thingvellir National Park.

 When there is a fresh layer of snow mixed in with the autumn colors of the moss and the lava, you'll see some incredible color combinations, such as the picture of Hraunfossar below.